-The Imperial College Academic Health Science Centre has developed the Clinical Research Training Framework to define and develop the skills that an academic clinician of any professional background requires in order to support clinical research.
+The Imperial College Academic Health Science Centre has developed the Clinical Research Training Framework to develop the skills that an clinician of any professional background requires in order to support clinical research.
 Originally developed in 2019 our second edition of the framework can be used more flexibly and is now easier to use and simpler to complete.

 Completion will signify that the individual has extensive core skills and knowledge of clinical research, which would be of use both in supporting clinical research but also enhancing the care provided within the NHS.
-Successful completion of the Framework does not count as credit towards a formal university course, however, it can be used by staff during appraisal, performance review, revalidation and personal development, and as evidence of research skills acquired.
+Successful completion of the Framework does not count as credit towards a formal university course or carry CPD points, however, it can be used by staff during appraisal, performance review, revalidation and personal development, and as evidence of research skills acquired.
 The framework is complementary to any other frameworks you may be using for clinical/professional development, including competency frameworks specific to your role.

-Overall it is likely to take 1-2 years to complete all aspects of the Framework, and it is expected that a certificate would only be awarded after 2 years.
+Overall it is likely to take up to a year to complete all aspects of the Framework and recent prior learning can be used as evidence.

 - Understanding of clinical research methods

 - Competence to participate as an Investigator in research studies